SIGN UP TO OUR NEWS!

 Day 6: Riaño to Potes

-Today is a day of narrow gorges, towering limestone cliffs and lush green meadows in the heart of the Picos.
-Start gently with the understated Puerto de Panderruedas (1450m), descending to the mountain town of Posada de Valdeón.
-Enjoy a coffee whilst you contemplate the Challenge route option of taking on the most famous ‘tourist road’ in the Picos – the narrow gorge to Caín de Valdeón.
-Unusually, you descend to Caín where the road turns into a narrow path, so you turn around and face the climb back up!
-The road is narrow and our support vehicles cannot get down here so it’s a committed decision.
+Today you’ll enjoy riding through narrow gorges, towering limestone cliffs and lush green meadows in the heart of the Picos.
+Start gently with the understated Puerto de Panderruedas (1450m), then you’ll descend to the mountain town of Posada de Valdeón.
+Enjoy a coffee whilst you contemplate whether or not to cycle the Challenge route, which takes in the most visited road in the Picos: the narrow gorge to Caín de Valdeón.
+Unusually, this optional extra descends to Caín (where the road turns into a narrow path), so you must turn around at the end and climb back up!
+The road is narrow and our support vehicles cannot get down there, so it’s a decision you’ll need to commit to!

-Next ‘up’ is the Puerto de Pandetrave (1562m), a cheeky climb that leads on to the Puerto de San Glorio (1608m) and a fun descent back to Potes and the hotel pool!
+Next up is the Puerto de Pandetrave (1562m); a cheeky climb that leads to the Puerto de San Glorio (1608m) and a fun descent to Potes and the hotel pool!
+It’s a fantastic end to an incredible week of cycling.

 Classic route: 91km with 1400m ascent [ride profile]